ssp6/eth-speed-run-1-staking/README.md

 ---

 ## ⚔️ Side Quests
-- [ ] Can execute get called more than once, and is that okay?
+- [x] Can execute get called more than once, and is that okay?
+  - No, execute can now only be called once
-- [ ] Can you stake and withdraw freely after the `deadline`, and is that okay?
+- [x] Can you stake and withdraw freely after the `deadline`, and is that okay?
+  - You cannot stake after the deadline but you can withdraw, as long as you have a balance to withdraw
-- [ ] What are other implications of *anyone* being able to withdraw for someone?
+- [x] What are other implications of *anyone* being able to withdraw for someone?
+  - I removed the ability for anyone to withdraw, you can only withdraw your own

 ---

 ## 🐸 It's a trap!
-- [ ] Make sure funds can't get trapped in the contract! **Try sending funds after you have executed!
+- [x] Make sure funds can't get trapped in the contract! **Try sending funds after you have executed!
 What happens?**
+  - Can only send funds before deadline and can only execute after deadline so not possible
-- [ ] Try to create a [modifier](https://solidity-by-example.org/function-modifier/) called `notCompleted`.
+- [x] Try to create a [modifier](https://solidity-by-example.org/function-modifier/) called `notCompleted`.
 It will check that `ExampleExternalContract` is not completed yet.
 Use it to protect your `execute` and `withdraw` functions.
+  - Due to the change I made this doesn't really make sense

 ---